Subscribe to the API Design blog or our podcast for more tips from industry experts.

 When it comes to designing APIs, optimizing for the user experience is key.
 A good API should be gentle to beginners and empowering to experienced developers.
 Following these best practices can help you in designing and releasing excellent APIs.

 It was a real joy interviewing Matthew, and I can’t wait for you all to see the rest of our episodes!
 If you have a question for us, submit it here.
-For more tips and tricks about API design and development, subscribe to our podcast.
+For more tips and tricks about API design and development, and API strategy and practice, subscribe to our podcast.